Defense Against Colorado Domestic Violence And Assault Charges

-Domestic violence is defined in Colorado as involvement in an “intimate relationship,” meaning a sexual relationship either past or present, and conduct that is meant to “coerce or intimidate.”The police officer will ask the complaining party whether or not he/she is or ever was involved in an “intimate relationship” with the offender, and once the determination is made and a domestic violence charge is included on the citation, the district attorney does not have the discretion to remove domestic violence in any plea negotiation.
+In Colorado, domestic violence is defined as conduct that is meant to “coerce or intimidate” someone involved in an “intimate relationship,” meaning a sexual relationship either past or present.
+At the scene of the disturbance, the police officer will ask the complaining party whether or not he/she is or ever was involved in an “intimate relationship” with the offender.
+Once the determination is made and a domestic violence charge is included in the citation, the district attorney does not have the discretion to remove domestic violence in any plea negotiation.

 If you have been accused of domestic violence, attorney Elaine Lukic can make sure your side of the story is heard.
 She is a former sexual assault/domestic violence district attorney with extensive experience in prosecuting and defending domestic violence cases.
 Because of her knowledge in this area and the vast number of cases that she has handled, she is aware of the serious implications these charges can have on a defendant’s personal life and professional career.